-Go beyond his appearance…can you talk to him?
+5. Go beyond his appearance – can you talk to him?

-Forget about his body, gorgeous eyes, charming smile, and large warm hands.
+Worry less about his appearance, body, eyes, smile, and hands.
 Can you talk to him about life, love, relationships, spirituality, life goals, politics, and differing opinions?
 Does he help you feel cherished, loved, appreciated, and happy?
 Do you connect on all levels: professional, social, intellectual, spiritual?

 If you’re struggling to connect intellectually at the boyfriend and dating stage, then you won’t connect after you’re married.
 What about praying with him?
 If you can’t connect spiritually, you’ll find yourself unhappy with your relationship.